MPTB/HDD-Activity-Agent/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
-about: Create a report to help us improve

----
----
-Section: Bug Report
+name: Bug Report
-Description: Help us eradicate unintended behaviour.
+about: Help us eradicate unintended behaviour.

 ---

 **Describe the bug:**
 Describe your problem in a clear and concise manner.
 Be exact and provide as much information concerning the behaviour of the bug as you can.